Bringing you the latest news & resources in eye health

 Artificial lens implants have been part of modern eye surgery for many decades.
 Referred to by surgeons as intraocular lenses (IOLs), these tiny implants replace the natural lens of the eye, which is removed during cataract surgery.

 Designed to replace the natural focusing power of the eye, early artificial lenses were limited in their ability to adjust vision from one distance to another.
-Today, lens technology has improved to the point where over 55-year-olds can be virtually free from glasses.
+Today, lens technology has improved to the point where some over 55-year-olds can be free from glasses.